 He seemed like a great dad and kept saying that he had been married twenty-four years and really enjoyed being part of that sort of close relationship.
 Bob was sixty-one-year-old high energy former college professor from Pennsylvania.
 He seemed very intelligent.

 He was the only one of the bachelors to make a serious attempt to learn Russian and he also tried to talk with the other guys and be really supportive.

-In a few words this really summed up the attraction of flying to the Ukraine for the American, but it was also clear that John Adams knew this was going to be difficult for a lot of the American men to understand.
+In a few words, this really summed up the attraction of flying to Ukraine for the American, but it was also clear that John Adams knew this was going to be difficult for a lot of the American men to understand.

 Ukrainian Mail Order Brides

 Then we are introduced to the Ukraine through the voices of the Ukrainian women who explain many of the problems in much the same way that we did in our article Why Do Women From Eastern Europe Want to Marry Foreign Men?

 The women explained that life is hard in Ukraine and Ukrainian men drink heavily, die young, and often beat their wives and girlfriends.
 There were lots of great shots of the Ukrainian countryside.

 Then the show moved on and showed a social in the large Ukrainian city of Kharkov.
 It showed hundreds of young women signing up for the event and then followed Joe, Bob, and Bill around the event.
 Joe seemed to be just looking for pure love.